Article

 Types of Plants that Like Shade

 When you pick the planting for your garden, just think of natural spaces that are similar to your own.
-Plants are all native to somewhere wild with its own climate and soil types - your garden is just a microclimate for you to creatively cultivate.
-For example, plants that will thrive in a shaded garden are usually native to woodlands where the canopy of the trees keep out most of the natural light.
-There are plenty of comprehensive lists, such as this RHS Shade planting or this on Gardeners World, that will give you inspiration for shade planting.
-Or, if you’re at a garden centre and see something you love, just check the tag on the plant and that will tell you how much sun it wants.
+Plants are all native to somewhere wild with its own climate and soil types — your garden is just a microclimate for you to creatively cultivate.
+For example, plants that will thrive in a shaded garden are usually native to woodlands where the canopy of the trees keeps out most of the natural light.

-Some of my favourite combinations for shade planting to hopefully inspire you.
-For herbaceous ground cover I used: Looking after garden shrubs For feature trees and shrubs I recommend Amelanchier, Silver Birch, and Cornus.
+For feature trees and shrubs I recommend Amelanchier, Silver Birch, and Cornus.
 Bonus mention: ferns for full and rich greenery, rhododendrons and hellebores for gorgeous flowers, and sarcococca for scent.

 If you've just moved somewhere with a shaded garden and want the place to feel lush and full of life, then here's what you need to do.

-The final (and most exciting part) is choosing your plants!
+The final (and most exciting) part is choosing your plants!

 The short answer to the question is yes, lots of plants will grow in shade.
 I hope this post has been helpful in inspiring ideas and encouraging you to make your shaded garden full of life and colour.
 Happy planting!